 4. File Size

-FLAC and AAC files can vary greatly depending on a number of factors including music dynamics, compression level, original file format and more.
+FLAC and AAC files can vary greatly depending on a number of factors including music dynamics, compression level (e.g FLAC compression levels has a lot to do with the resuti9ng fie size), original file format and more.

 FLAC Files are normally around three to five times larger than the corresponding AAC file.